Wood Norton Hall

 Wood Norton Hall is a Grade II* listed Victorian stately home to the northwest of Evesham, Worcestershire, England.
 It was the last home in England of Prince Philippe, Duke of Orléans, who claimed the throne of France.

-Used by the British Broadcasting Corporation during World War II as a station for listening to enemy radio broadcasts and an emergency broadcasting centre, it became the accommodation for the BBC's engineering training college that grew up in its grounds.
+Used by the BBC during World War II as an emergency broadcasting centre and a station for listening to enemy radio broadcasts, it became the accommodation for the BBC's engineering training college that grew up in its grounds.
 The BBC retained purpose-built facilities in the grounds for technical training after selling the Hall, which became a hotel.